-Texas is another state to have implemented a regulatory PAYGO requirement through legislation.
-Texas's one-in, one-out policy, passed in 2017, is permanent and, given the timing, it was likely inspired by Executive Order No. 13771's one-in, two-out requirement, the implementation of which preceded the Texas law by only a few months.
-Texas's law states that a state agency may not adopt a proposed rule for which the fiscal note states that the rule imposes positive costs, unless the state agency repeals or amends a rule to decrease the total cost by an amount that is equal to or greater than the cost imposed by the new rule.
-Texas's reform has two notable aspects.
+Texas is another state to have implemented a regulatory PAYGO requirement through legislation in recent years.99 Unlike Ohio's PAYGO requirement, which is set to expire in 2023, Texas's one-in, one-out policy, passed in 2017, is permanent.
+Given the timing, it was likely inspired by Executive Order No. 13771's one-in, two-out requirement, the implementation of which preceded the Texas law by only a few months.100 Texas's law states that a state agency may not adopt a proposed rule for which the fiscal note states that the rule imposes positive costs, unless the state agency repeals or amends a rule to decrease the total cost by an amount that is equal to or greater than the cost imposed by the new rule.101 Texas's reform has two notable aspects.
 First, of the state reforms reviewed in this article, it is the only one to be based on cost offsets.
-Second, the Texas law includes many broad categories of exemptions, which likely substantially limits the number of regulations offset.
-For example, the offset requirement does not apply when a rule "is necessary to protect the health, safety, and welfare of the residents of this state," which may grant regulators significant leeway to avoid the offset requirement.
-Nevertheless, Texas is notable for having, alongside Ohio, one of the only legislatively-mandated regulatory PAYGO requirements in the nation.
+Second, the Texas law includes many broad categories of exemptions, which likely limits the number of regulations offset substantially.
+For example, the offset requirement does not apply when a rule "is necessary to protect the health, safety, and welfare of the residents of this state,"102 which may grant regulators significant leeway to avoid the offset requirement.

-B. Executive Reforms (Kentucky, Missouri, Oklahoma, and Arizona)
+b.
+Executive Reforms (Kentucky, Missouri, Oklahoma, and Arizona)

 Several state regulatory budgeting experiments have come in the form of red-tape reduction efforts instituted by governors, often, but not always, through the issuance of an executive order.
-One of the first states to do so in recent years was Kentucky, whose Red Tape Reduction initiative began in 2016 under the leadership of then-Governor Matt Bevin.
-104 The Kentucky reform is notable for having preceded the reforms of the Trump administration.
+One of the first states to do so in recent years was Kentucky, whose Red Tape Reduction initiative began in 2016 under the leadership of then-Governor Matt Bevin.103 The Kentucky reform is notable for having preceded the reforms of the Trump administration.
 As part of Kentucky's efforts, cabinet agencies were required to conduct a review of their regulations.
-To promote its efforts, the state created a website where members of the public could submit ideas about improvements for
+To promote its efforts, the state created a website where members of the public could submit ideas about improvements for regulations.
+State employees were similarly asked to assist in the effort by identifying burdensome regulations.104 Governor Bevin set a verbal goal of a 30 percent reduction,105 and according to the administration, of more than 4,700 Kentucky regulations initially on the books, 617 had been repealed and 661 had been amended as of May 2019.106 In total, 27 percent of rules were either repealed or amended up to that point, coming close to Governor Bevin's 30 percent goal.
+However, a count of regulatory restrictions revealed regulatory agencies in Kentucky succeeded in cutting about 9 percent of restrictions by 2020.107 This amount was less than the goal that Governor Bevin had set, though larger than reductions that took place at the federal level under President

-&lt;sup>100 Tex.
-Gov't Code § 2001.0045.
+99 Texas Gov't Code § 2001.0045.

-&lt;sup>101 New Texas Law Reflects Trump Executive Order, LONE STAR VOICE, Jul.
+100 New Texas Law Reflects Trump Executive Order, LONE STAR VOICE, Jul.
 10, 2017.

-&lt;sup>102 TEX.
-GOV'T CODE § 2001.0045.
+101 TEXAS GOV'T CODE § 2001.0045.

-&lt;sup>103 TEX.
-GOV'T CODE § 2001.0045(c)(6).
+102 TEXAS GOV'T CODE § 2001.0045(c)(6).

-&lt;sup>104 Press Release, Kentucky Cabinet for Economic Development, Gov. Matt Bevin Unveils Red Tape Reduction Initiative to Attack Outdated, Unnecessary Business Regulations (Jul.
+103 Press Release, Kentucky Cabinet for Economic Development, Gov. Matt Bevin Unveils Red Tape Reduction Initiative to Attack Outdated, Unnecessary Business Regulations (Jul.
 6, 2016).
+104 Id.